 Our cotton products are made of unbleached, undyed chemical-free cotton, and our white fabrics are peroxide bleached, which is much gentler on the environment.
 We are proud to have been among the first companies encouraging environmentally responsible manufacturing.
 Products which are dyed have used cold-dye processing which is much less toxic.

 We're committed to long term usability, which includes our packaging.
-Our packaging is either so little you don't mind throwing it away, or so good you'll keep it forever.
 Many of our jars and bottles are made of amber #1 plastic, PETE, which is almost universally recyclable, and helps reduce exposure to light and air, which helps reduce the amount of preservatives we use.
 Or they're made of #5 PP plastic which is also recyclable.

 Our gift packaging is meant to be kept forever.
 Whether it’s one of our soft cotton packing bag, or a beautiful satin bag, we believe that gift packaging should be truly reusable.